demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

   // ...
 ```

-To expose the `findFollowers` function as a HTTP API, we first need to specify what we need to do for both success and failure.
+To expose the `findFollowers` function as an HTTP API, we first need to specify what we need to do for both success and failure.

 ```fsharp
 module Suave =